Photo: libre-software.net. License: CC BY-SA 4.0

 More information on PHP support: official “Supported Versions” page.

-5.1 Install PHP 7.4
+5.1 Install the default PHP version (Ubuntu Package)

 sudo apt install php-fpm php-mysql